Azizah-Giwa/TikTok-Project/README.md

 ## **Step 5 - Regression modeling**

 We are now more than halfway through the claims classification project.
 The TikTok team has reviewed the results of our hypothesis testing, and Maika Abadi, TikTok's Operations Lead, has expressed interest in understanding how various factors are associated with a user's verified status.
 Previously, the data team observed that verified users are significantly more likely to post opinions.
 As a result, the team has shifted focus to predicting verified status to better understand the relationship between video characteristics and verified users.
-I have been tasked with conducting a logistic regression using _"verified_status"_ as the outcome variable.
+I have been tasked with conducting a logistic regression using `verified_status` as the outcome variable.
 The findings from this analysis may help inform the final model for distinguishing between claim and opinion posts.

 I will begin by breaking down my tasks into manageable chunks such as: